Frequently Asked Questions

 Transportation & Aftercare Add-Ons

 Bus transportation via central pickup locations is included in tuition for all sessions.
-For more information on central pickup, please visit our Bus Transportation page.
+Door-to-door bus service is available for Usdan’s 8- and 4-week sessions in certain areas in Suffolk and Nassau Counties for an additional fee.
+For more information about central pickup and door to door bus service, please visit our Bus Transportation page

 An aftercare add-on is available to parents and caregivers who would like their child to stay late.
 Pickup is required before 6:00 p.m.